thousandbrainsproject/tbp.monty/docs/how-monty-works/monty/conventions.md

 The above may be useful when, for example, writing motor policy code that steers a distant agent towards a target.
 [This video](https://www.youtube.com/watch?v=lu1FS3au7kg) has more details regarding this use case and other tips for handling actions and rotations.

-## Example: Visualizing with Matplotlib
+## Example: Visualizing with matplotlib

 ![Left: Monty's initial view of the mug during training.
 Center: The learned model without transforming into the right-forward-up axes convention used by matplotlib.
 Right: The learned model after performing the transformation.](../../figures/how-monty-works/matplotlib_example.png#width=400px)

 Anytime we want to interface with external libraries, we need to account for any differences in axes conventions.
-For example, Matplotlib uses the right-forward-up axes convention.
+For example, matplotlib uses the right-forward-up axes convention.
 Since Monty's data is in the right-up-backward convention, we must transform our data such that
  - x-coordinates become x-coordinates (no change),
  - y-coordinates become z-coordinates, and
  - z-coordinates become negative y-coordinates.